Architectural Technology

 Google Pixel Slate

-Its 12.3-inch Molecular Display features a resolution of 3000 x 2000 pixels, providing sharp visuals that are critical for reviewing detailed blueprints and 3D models.
-The Pixel Slate supports the Pixelbook Pen, which offers pressure sensitivity for precision sketching and annotations.
+Its 12.3-inch Molecular Display delivers a 3000 × 2000 resolution, providing sharp visuals that support reviewing detailed blueprints and 3D models.
+The Pixel Slate works with the Pixelbook Pen, which offers 2,048 levels of pressure sensitivity for sketching and annotations.

-Weighing 1.6 lbs with a slim profile of 7mm, this tablet ensures portability while maintaining a sturdy build.
-A battery life of up to 12 hours ensures consistent performance during on-site visits or extended design sessions.
-The Chrome OS interface enhances productivity, with access to Android apps and cloud-based tools.
-Dual front-firing speakers and multiple USB-C ports bring added functionality for presentations and connected workflows, making the Google Pixel Slate a valuable tool for architectural tasks.
+Weighing 1.6 lbs with a 7 mm profile, this tablet is portable while feeling well built.
+A battery life of up to 12 hours supports consistent performance during on-site visits or longer design sessions.
+The Chrome OS interface helps with productivity by giving access to Android apps and cloud-based tools.
+Dual front-firing speakers and two USB-C ports add functionality for presentations and connected workflows.

 Google Pixel Slate